 Evidence Internal auditor commentary Is there supporting paperwork for payments with appropriate authorisation?
 Yes A selection of expenditure items were made and cross-checked against the cash book, invoices and bank statements.
-At each Council meeting a list of payments is presented to ensure formal approval of expenditure and this is correctly minuted.
+A list of payments & receipts is presented to ensure formal approval of expenditure and contained within the body of the minutes.
 This demonstrates good practice in that there are measures in place that help safeguard public money supported by a straight forward and clear audit trail for each payment.
 Where applicable, are internet banking transactions properly recorded and approved?
-Yes Internet banking used from March 2021 clearly identified in minutes and cashbook.
-Is VAT correctly identified, recorded and claimed within time limits?
-Yes VAT identified in cashbook.
-No VAT re-claim received in the year under review.
+Yes Internet banking used by Council.
+There is clear evidence of good practice - as identified within the Council's risk assessment; payments are paid by the RFO following authorisation by two Councillors and is then completed.
+Is VAT correctly identified, recorded, and claimed within time limits?
+Yes Identified in the cash book with no claim having been made or received in the year under review.
 Has the Council adopted the General Power of Competence (GPOC) and is there evidence this is being applied correctly?
-N/A Council has not adopted the General Power of Competence.
-Are payments under s.1373 separately recorded, minuted and is there evidence of direct benefit to electorate?
-Yes Payments for the year under review total £75 and are in accordance with statutory limits.
-The Council clearly understands S.137 and uses the power appropriately.
+2 N/A The General Power of Competence has not been adopted by Council.

-&lt;sup>2 Localism Act
+2 Localism Act